OmicsDI/edu-dev/content/post/welcome-to-omicsdi.md

 ## Omics Data Submission

-The increasing role of huge datasets in scientific research has important implications for the way the research is conducted, for the way it should be organised and funded, and for the training of new researchers.
+The increasing role of huge datasets in scientific research has important implications for the way the research is conducted, for the way it should be organized and funded, and for the training of new researchers.
 However, the advances in biomedical research depend on scientists’ ability to consult and use all available data, independently from where they were originally produced: data sharing on a global scale is the best way to ‘advance science for the public good’.